Wambui Otieno: Political career

-After her release from detention, Wambui joined Tom Mboya's Nairobi People's Convention Party as leader of its Women's wing.
-This party later became part of the Kenya African National Union (KANU), and in 1963 Wambui was elected head of the women's wing of KANU and was also involved in Kiama Kia Muingi, an organisation that was a successor to Mau Mau.
-She was one of the first women to run for political office in postcolonial Kenya as a KANU candidate in 1969 and stood again in 1974, although she was unsuccessful both times, and she served as an official in a number of Kenyan and international Women's organisations.
+After her release from detention, Wambūi joined Tom Mboya's Nairobi People's Convention Party as leader of its Women's wing.
+This party later became part of the Kenya African National Union (KANU), and in 1963 Wambūi was elected head of the women's wing of KANU and was also involved in Kìama Kia Mūìngì, an organization that was a successor to Mau Mau.
+She was one of the first women to run for political office in postcolonial Kenya as a KANU candidate in 1969 and stood again in 1974, although she was unsuccessful both times, and she served as an official in a number of Kenyan and international Women's organizations'.

-In 1985, Wambui left KANU because of the party's manipulation of elections and lack of internal democracy and, in the last 30 years of her life, was involved with almost every Kenyan opposition party.
+In 1985, Wambūi left KANU because of the party's manipulation of elections and lack of internal democracy and, in the last 30 years of her life, was involved with almost every Kenyan opposition party.
 In 1991, she joined the Forum for Restoration of Democracy which aimed to promote multiparty politics in Kenya.
-This party experienced a split in 1997 and Wambui joined the National Development Party of Kenya, unsuccessfully standing for election in the same year.
+This party experienced a split in 1997 and Wambūi joined the National Development Party of Kenya, unsuccessfully standing for election in the same year.
 In 2007, she established a new political party the Kenya's People's Conventional Party and unsuccessfully contested a parliamentary seat as its candidate.
-Wambui never realised her ambition to be elected to Kenya's parliament.
+Wambūi never realized her ambition to be elected to Kenya's parliament.